-(11) LOW-INCOME INDIVIDUAL.-The term 'low-income individual' means an individual whose family income is at or below 150 percent of the poverty line, as that term is defined in section 673(2) of the Community Services Block Grant Act (42 U.S.C.
+(11) Low-Income Individual.-- The term 'low-income individual' means an individual whose family income is at or below 150 percent of the poverty line, as that term is defined in section 673(2) of the Community Services Block Grant Act (42 U.S.C.
 9902(2)), including any revision required by that section, for a family of the size involved.

+(7) Mass transportation.
+The term "mass transportation" means public transportation.
-(12) NET PROJECT COST.-The term 'net project cost' means the part of a project that reasonably cannot be financed from revenues.

-(13) NEW BUS MODEL.-The term 'new bus model' means a bus model (including a model using alternative fuel)-

-(A) that has not been used in public transportation in the United States before the date of production of the model; or

-(B) used in public transportation in the United States, but being produced with a major change in configuration or components.
+- (128) Net project cost.--The term "net project cost" means the part of a project that reasonably cannot be financed from revenues. - (139) New bus model.--The term "new bus model" means a bus model (including a model using alternative fuel)-- - (A) that has not been used in public transportation in the United States before the date of production of the model; or - (B) used in public transportation in the United States, but being produced with a major change in configuration or components.

-(14) PUBLIC TRANSPORTATION.-The term 'public transportation'-
+(1410) Public transportation.--The term "public transportation"

-(A) means regular, continuing shared-ride surface transportation services that are open to the general public or open to a segment of the general public defined by age, disability, or low income; and
+(A) means transportation by a conveyance that provides regular, and continuing sharedride surface transportation services that are general or special transportation open to the general public or open to a segment of the general public defined by age, disability, or low income; and

-(B) does not include-
+(B), but does not include

-(i) intercity passenger rail transportation provided by the entity described in chapter 243 (or a successor to such entity);

-(ii) intercity bus service;
+- (i) schoolbus, charter, sightseeing, or intercity bus transportation or intercity passenger rail transportation provided by the entity described in chapter 243 (or a successor to such entity): - (ii) intercity bus service;